-The cleaning will include scaling to remove any tartar build-up, a professional flossing, and polishing.
+The cleaning will include scaling to remove any tartar build-up, professional flossing, and polishing.

 The dentist will also examine your child’s teeth, gums, the interior of the mouth, and the jaw for any problems, such as gingivitis, tooth decay, oral abnormalities, and misalignments of the teeth or jaw.

-To help find problems that are not visible to the naked eye, the dentist or hygienist will occasionally perform an X-ray on your child’s teeth.
+To help find problems that aren't visible to the naked eye, the dentist or hygienist will occasionally perform an X-ray of your child's oral cavity.

-The dentist will only perform an X-ray when necessary.
-Their frequency depends on a variety of factors, such as your child’s general oral health, risk for dental disease, and stage of oral development.
+X-rays will only be recommended when deemed necessary.
+Their frequency depends on a variety of factors, such as your child’s general oral health, the risk for dental disease, and the stage of their oral development.